 Some of the powers will be permanent, This will permanently reduce a characters NRG pool.

-Therefore the more powers a character has the less likely they can use them all at once or the powers will be weaker than a character who has fewer powers to manage.
+Therefore the more powers a character has the less likely they can use them all at once, or the powers will be weaker than a character who has less powers to manage.

 This is still only theory, and a thorough play test will be required to see where tweaks will be made.
 I have created a Power Level chart which allows for different scales of Super Hero Campaigns, from street fighters to cosmic beings.